 However, the government of Buhari ushers in a new hope or better yet, a new dimension in the scheme of budgeting for the country.
 The norm is no longer the same, bringing a feeling of antipathy in revolt to the new paradigm shift on the appropriation of the nation’s budget.
 The ‘change mantra’ brought some form of financial discipline to the polity which must have propped up the robust discontent against the executive decisions of Buhari by heavyweights in the government system who are more inclined to the old paradigm of doing things.

 The country is yet to recover from the heist recorded in the previous administration and some unscrupulous elements are still interested in replicating the same pattern all over again.
 Since we now know the root of our economic misfortune, it is time we get down to serious business and make the business of government profitable for all of us.
 To whom much is given, much is expected.
 Much trust was reposed in President Buhari for his personality, but much is yet to be achieved since the inception of his administration.
 By May 29, his administration would be celebrating one year in office, but governance is still at lowest ebb.
 For the past 6 months market commodities and economic indicators have not fared well.
-More political will is needed from this government in order to protect their over-rated change mantra.
+More political-will is needed from this government in order to protect their over-rated change mantra.

 The APC government is beginning to lose credibility even among their staunch supporters owing to the slow pace of developmental activities in the country.
 Ironically, Babatunde Fashola, a serving minister in this government once said that a reasonable government should be able to provide basic amenities like power, water etc. for its citizens in six months.
-Thus, a government that cannot solve the problem of its citizens within a short period of time is not worthy of being re-elected back to power, or even to be voted for by the people in the first instance.
+Thus, a government that cannot solve the problem of its citizens within a short period of time is not worthy of being re-elected to power, or even to be voted for by the people in the first instance.

-Even though there is always a long term plan in government, but having a short term plan to quickly ameliorate the sufferings of Nigerians is most desired at the moment.
+Even though there is always a long term plan in government, but having a short term plan to quickly ameliorate the suffering of Nigerians is most desired at the moment.
 President Buhari should sit up and ensure that no stone is left unturned to guarantee the progress of this country.
 Now that he has appended his signature to the 2016 budget, can we begin to see the dividends of democracy?

 - Can we have a holistic anti-graft war to fish out looters?